-Again good parents don’t murder their children.
+One more time: good parents don’t murder their children.

 2. “Special” (Good) Parents Don’t Abandon Their Family

 I’ve talked to more single mothers than I want to count whose husband divorced or abandoned them after their “special” child was born.
-Divorcing your wife or abandoning your family isn’t something a “special” (good) parent does….rather a whack (bad) parent.
+Divorcing your wife or abandoning your family isn’t something a “special” (good) parent does….rather something a whack (bad) parent.
 By definition not being there for your wife and child makes you a “bad” parent (I think we can all agree that abandoning your child certainly doesn’t make you a “good” parent.)

 3. Families That Aren’t Rising A Child With Special Needs Aren’t “Less Special” Than Those That Are